-When the emulation passes beyond time-slot t_3 , machine M waits for the other emulation to do so, and when both emulations pass beyond time-slot t_3 , machine M stops making queries to its oracle (or is "disconnected from it" and is presented with the proof-string i).
+When the emulation passes beyond time-slot $t_3$ , machine M waits for the other emulation to do so, and when both emulations pass beyond time-slot $t_3$ , machine M stops making queries to its oracle (or is "disconnected from it" and is presented with the proof-string i).
 Machine M emulates all subsequent queries of T by only using the proof-string i.
-Since these queries refer to time-slots of index larger than t_3 , they can all be answered by just using i.
+Since these queries refer to time-slots of index larger than $t_3$ , they can all be answered by just using i.
 Specifically, when such a query is made, machine M determines whether the contents in that location is already visible, and answers accordingly (using an encoding of i or of the bit 1).
 Machine M accepts iff T accepts in both invocations.
 Thus, indeed M uses proof-oblivious queries.

-If the M is indeed invokes with input $(C(y), C(z)) \in \Pi$ and given the proof-string i such that $y_i = z_i = 1$, then M will accept (with high probability or always, depending on whether T has two-sided error or one-sided error).
-Suppose that (u, v) is ε -far from Π , and that M is presented with a (false) proof i.
-Then, either one of the two parts is ε -far from being a C-codeword or they are ε -close to C(y) and C(z), respectively.
+If the M is indeed invokes with input $(C(y), C(z)) \in \Pi$ and given the proof-string i such that $y_i = z_i = 1$ , then M will accept (with high probability or always, depending on whether T has two-sided error or one-sided error).
+Suppose that (u, v) is $\epsilon$ -far from $\Pi$ , and that M is presented with a (false) proof i.
+Then, either one of the two parts is $\epsilon$ -far from being a C-codeword or they are $\epsilon$ -close to C(y) and C(z), respectively.
 In the first case, the relevant invocation of T will reject with high probability, because these codewords occupy a constant fraction of the evolution of the environment (which always produces codewords).
-Otherwise, either $y_i \neq 1$ or $z_i \neq 1$, and again the relevant invocation of T will reject with high probability, because that the evolving environment emulated by M is far from one that is consistent with (Γ, V) .
+Otherwise, either $y_i \neq 1$ or $z_i \neq 1$ , and again the relevant invocation of T will reject with high probability, because the (repeated error correcting) encoding of i and 1 guarantees that the evolving environment emulated by M is far from one that is consistent with $(\Gamma, V)$ .

-Recall that Claim 3.2.2 implies that any time-conforming tester for the consistency of the environment with (Γ, V) must have query complexity $\Omega(n^c/\log n)$.
-On the other hand, by Claim 3.2.1, the consistency of the environment with (Γ, V) can be tested using $\operatorname{poly}(\epsilon^{-1}\log n)$ queries, by a machine that is not time-conforming.
-This completes the proof of the theorem (by substituting cwith any constant in (0, c)).
+Recall that Claim 3.2.2 implies that any time-conforming tester for the consistency of the environment with $(\Gamma, V)$ must have query complexity $\Omega(n^c/\log n)$ .
+On the other hand, by Claim 3.2.1, the consistency of the environment with $(\Gamma, V)$ can be tested using $\operatorname{poly}(\epsilon^{-1}\log n)$ queries, by a machine that is not time-conforming.
+This completes the proof of the theorem (by substituting c with any constant in (0, c)).